 Enchanting Hiking Trails

-Come out and take a stroll through our three serene nature trails.
-The first is our Sand Pine Trail (approximately 1 mile) which follows the shoreline of Puddin’ Head Lake.
-This lake is a delicate ecosystem with several species of aquatic plants such as Florida Anise and the pitcher plant.
+Come out and take a stroll along our three serene nature trails.
+The first is our 1-mile Sand Pine Trail, which follows the shoreline of Puddin’ Head Lake.
+This lake is a delicate ecosystem with several species of aquatic plants such as Florida anise and the pitcher plant.

-Next is Rocky Bayou Trail (approximately ½ mile) which showcases habitats along the bayou with wonderful views from the shoreline.
-Last but not least is the Red Cedar Trail (approximately ½ mile) which is in an upland forest dominated by impressive cedar trees.
+Next is the half-mile Rocky Bayou Trail, which showcases habitats along the bayou with wonderful views from the shoreline.
+Last but not least is the half-mile Red Cedar Trail, which is in an upland forest dominated by impressive cedar trees.
 It also hosts many other varieties of plants shrubs and trees.

 Things change with the seasons, so come again and see what else you can discover.